bee344/asset-hub-examples/README.md

 We also have the option to use have the sidecar submit transactions to the node it's connected to.
 For this we would have to first build the tx, sign it, and submit it as a hex string.

-For example, for submitting a `foreignAssets.mint` tx, we would have to do something in the likes of:
+For example, for submitting a `foreignAssets.transfer` tx, we would have to do something in the likes of:

 ```ts
 const wsProvider = new WsProvider(RPC_ENDPOINT);